lmtien/react-redux-book-list/README.md

-# react-redux-match-and-chat
+# react-redux-book-list
-Web application for matching and instantly chatting with others using React and Redux
+A web application example showing list of books using React and Redux

 ## Running steps